rscmendes/pAssistant/README.md

 * suno/bark: uses almost all my GPU resources.
 Works most of the times, but sometimes it gives random output.

 TODO:
-- [ ] Microphone should be active only while talking, instead of using a fixed duration.
+- [x] Microphone should be active only while talking, instead of using a fixed duration.
 - [ ] Pass audio data directly to model, instead of file.
 For some reason this was crashing the model.
 - [ ] Use a quantized version of Phi-3?
 The problem is that the text2speech model is already using all GPU.
 But I can maybe move from GPU to CPU while idle and vice-versa when using it.
+- [ ] Audio cuts for big answers.